opendocsg/slw-judgments-backfill/2008_SGHC_78/report.md

 [note: 16]

- merely takes cursory steps to explain the nature of the documents may be held liable for breach of his professional duties: Law Society of Singapore v Vardan Vasantha Lakshmi [2007] 1 SLR 240 ...
+ merely takes cursory steps to explain the nature of the documents may be held liable for breach of his professional duties: Law Society of Singapore v Vardan Vasantha Lakshmi <span class="citation">[2007] 1 SLR 240</span> ...

 Notwithstanding that the SMC Ethical Code does not enjoy statutory force unlike the Legal Profession (Professional Conduct) Rules (Cap 161, R 1, 2000 Rev Ed), the SMC is charged under the Act to regulate the conduct and ethics of the medical profession.
 To this end, the SMC Ethical Code is an embodiment of the ethical values the SMC strives to inculcate in each member of the medical profession, and, in so doing, raise the overall standards of professional practice and conduct.
 In this connection, it is imperative for doctors to internalise the ethical responsibilities under the SMC Ethical Code and to duly perform them not just in letter, but in accordance with its spirit and intent.